joel-day/dos-bowl/README.md

 # Dos Bowl

-Cuatom 2-year sports league with 2 playoffs each year.
+Custom 2-year sports league with 2 playoffs each year.